Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems

 \subsection{Time-series-based decision making}

-The time-series-based decision making operates according to the following three-step procedure: {\bsf [STEP 1]} Arm selection, {\bsf [STEP 2]} Probabilistic reward observation, and {\bsf [STEP 3]} Strategy adjustment, getting along with the fundamental scheme of the MAB problem shown in Fig.~\refsubref{modeling:fig:mabtow}{mab}.
+The time-series-based decision making operates according to the following three-step procedure: {\bsf [STEP 1]} Arm selection, {\bsf [STEP 2]} Probabilistic reward observation, and {\bsf [STEP 3]} Strategy adjustment, consistent with the standard formulation of the multi-armed bandit problem shown in Fig.~\refsubref{modeling:fig:mabtow}{mab}.
 Iterating these steps describes the interaction between the agent and the environment, corresponding to a reinforcement learning process.
 The decision maker uses a given time series $s_n$ and an adjustable threshold value $\theta_n$ to make the $n$-th decision.

 \begin{step}{Arm selection} The agent selects arm $A$ or $B$ based on the comparison between the instantaneous signal value $s_n$ and the threshold $\theta_n$.
-If $s_n \ge \theta_n$, the agent selects arm $A$; otherwise, arm $B$ is selected, as shown in Fig.~\refsubref{modeling:fig:mabtow}{schematic}. \end{step} \begin{step}{Probabilistic reward observation} The selected arm $a_n \in \{A,\,B\}$ yields a reward $r_n$ according to the Bernoulli distribution $\operatorname{Ber}(p_{a_n})$:
+If $s_n \ge \theta_n$, the agent selects arm $A$; otherwise, arm $B$ is selected, as shown in Fig.~\refsubref{modeling:fig:mabtow}{schematic}. \end{step} \begin{step}{Probabilistic reward observation} The selected arm $a_n \in \{A,\,B\}$ yields a reward $r_n$ drawn from a Bernoulli distribution $\operatorname{Ber}(p_{a_n})$: